U.S. flag

 Pathophysiology

-In 1940, Allen and Hives proposed edema in lipedema probably results from the poor resistance of the fat against the hydrostatic passage of fluid from the capillaries into the interstitium.
-Presumably, hormonal influence may contribute to its pubertal onset or post-pregnancy lipedema development in females when estrogen levels are high.
-Lipedema in men is uncommon, but few cases have been reported in liver disease or low testosterone, both of which have high estrogen states.
-Lipedema is also found in cases with polycystic ovarian disease where testosterone levels are high.
+In 1940, Allen and Hives proposed that edema in lipedema probably results from the poor resistance of the fat against the hydrostatic passage of fluid from the capillaries into the interstitium.
+Presumably, hormonal influence may contribute to its pubertal onset or post-pregnancy lipedema development in women when estrogen levels are high.
+Lipedema in men is uncommon, but a few cases have been reported in liver disease or low testosterone, both of which have high estrogen states.
+Lipedema is also found in cases with polycystic ovarian disease, where testosterone levels are high.
 The role of estrogen as a causative factor in lipedema is not well established.[6]

 Histopathology